nicol3ta/kinect-unity-workshop/README.md

  }
 }
 ```
 *	With every frame we want to check if `BodySrcManager` is still null.
-In this case we return.
+In this case we return
-*	Otherwise we grab the data.
+*	Otherwise we grab the data

 ```c#
 // Update is called once per frame